(a se teel SIS teen)

 Effervescent tablets (Cetylev): Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).
 Protect from moisture.
 Following dissolution in water, the solution should be used within 2 hours.

 Solution for inhalation/oral administration: Store unopened vials at room temperature; once opened, store under refrigeration and use within 96 hours.
 A color change may occur in opened vials (light purple) and does not affect the safety or efficacy.

-Solution for injection (Acetadote): Store unopened vials at room temperature, 20°C to 25°C (68°F to 77°F).
-Following reconstitution with D5W, solution is stable for 24 hours at room temperature.
+Solution for injection (Acetadote): Store intact vials at 20°C to 25°C (68°F to 77°F).
+Following reconstitution, solution is stable for 24 hours at room temperature.
 A color change may occur in opened vials (light pink or purple) and does not affect the safety or efficacy.
+Discard unused portion.

 There are no known significant interactions.

 Miscellaneous: Anaphylactoid reaction (1% to 18%)